New Subdivision Design Standards

 - If the property being divided is located in the Garcon Point Protection Area;

-- If the property being divided is located in an identified storm water problem area and the resultant lots or parcels are less than 1 acre in size.
+- If the property being divided is located in an identified storm water problem area and the resultant lots or parcels are less than 4 acres in size.